 “Local populations can easily turn the nectar into coconut blossom sugar.
 It is a way to solve the world’s poverty.
 It is also an antidote against misery.”
 Mohatmas Ghandi, 1939

-Coconut Palm Sugar, also known as Coconut Sugar or Palm Nectar, is nectar that drips from the flowers of the Coconut (Coco Nucifera) Tree.
-We absolutely love this sweetener, and are proud to bring you Big Tree Farm's first raw chocolate, sweetened with coconut palm sugar!
+Coconut Sugar, also known as Coconut Palm Sugar or Palm Nectar, is nectar that drips from the flowers of the Coconut (Coco Nucifera) Tree.

 This staple of South East Asian culinary heritage and herbal medicine has become the most requested sweetener in global health communities as a nutritious, sustainable, satisfying sweetener.
 It has certainly earned its spot in our hearts as well as our customers’ - you have been requesting we offer chocolate made with this sweetener for the past year!

-The Coconut Palm Sugar we use is artisinally produced, unbleached, certified organic, and sustainably harvested.
-It has a glycemic index of 35 (compared to honey at 55 or cane sugar at 68), and a low fructose content.
-This low sugar impact is very beneficial for anyone trying to watch their blood sugar - whether a Type I or Type II diabetic, managing weight gain, or just wanting to avoid the "highs and crashes" of sugars!
+Coconut Sugar has a glycemic index of 35 (compared to honey at 55 or cane sugar at 68), and a low fructose content.
+This low sugar impact is very beneficial for anyone trying to watch their blood sugar - whether a Type I or Type II diabetic, managing weight gain, or just wanting to avoid the “highs and crashes” of sugars!

 “100% of the money from growing, harvesting and primary processing of this ingredient stays in the local communities and we work directly with international NGO’s in order to maintain transparent, socially equitable supply chains.

 Through market access and production training, smallholder sugar-tappers have risen well above the poverty line and are able to earn an increase in personal income of close to 200% while maintaining a competitive market price as a cane sugar alternative!